 We must not believe that Jesus intended violence – but that he has obliged us to choose forgiveness and repentance to achieve peace.

-By applying René Girard’s theory of mimetic desire to the American Dream and national economies, Aidan Hart shows how it reveals their deep sickness and inevitable journey towards another global crisis, increasing violence and the disintegration of the social, moral and religious fabric of society.
-Has Christianity the answer?
+By applying René Girard’s theory of mimetic desire to the American Dream and national economies, Aidan Hart shows how it reveals their deep sickness and inevitable journey towards increasing violence, environmental decay and the disintegration of the social, moral and religious fabric of society.
+As our world lurches from crisis to crisis, has Christianity the answer?

 René Girard’s insights into the origins of violence and over-consumption help to explain how the Crucifixion reconciles us humans to God.